WHAT IS CAT SCAN?

 For all patients having a CT scan:

-- You may take all medications on your usual schedule as directed
+- You may take all medications on your usual schedule as directed by your doctor.

 - Please bring a list of all of your current medications.